 16. Portugal is just so cheap

-Again and again, Portugal has been named one of the best budget destinations in Europe.
-Basically, Portugal offers the whole European history and charm thing for half the price.
+Portugal has repeatedly been named one of the best budget destinations in Europe.
+Basically, it offers all the European history and charm for half the price.

 So whether you’re choosing to stay in a city center hostel or a luxe hotel on Avenida da Liberdade, you’ll get more out of your hard-earned pennies here.
 Want to learn more about Budget Travel?
 Read How to Travel on a Budget